What do I do if I'm having trouble signing in to or accessing my AWS account?

 Resolving issues with your account

-To reactivate a suspended account, follow the instructions at My account was suspended.
-How can I reactivate it?
+To reactivate a suspended account, follow the instructions at How can I reactivate my suspended AWS account?

-To reopen a closed AWS account, follow the instructions at Can I reopen my closed AWS account?
+To reopen an AWS account closed for less than 90 days, follow the instructions at Can I reopen my closed AWS account?

 Removing lost or broken MFA devices from an AWS account